SagarMaheshwary/laravel-nestjs-blog-api/README.md

 npx sequelize-cli db:migrate:undo
 ```

-Database config specifically used for migrations can be found in **src/config/sequelize.ts** where we can add/update configuration that will be only used for running the migrations.
+Database config specifically used for migrations and seeders can be found in **src/config/sequelize.ts** where we can add/update configuration that will be only used for running the migrations.
 Paths for config, migrations, and seeders are defined in **.sequelizerc** file.

+### SEEDERS

+You can use the below command to run all the seeders:

+npx sequelize-cli db:seed:all